 Replace instructional text in each section with project specific information.

-Use or modify boilerplate examples of wording and formats for text and tables as appropriate.
+Use or modify boilerplate examples of wording and formats for text and tables, as appropriate.

 Search and replace all text enclosed in angle brackets - < > - with project specific information (e.g., <Project Name> or <Project Acronym>.